-A core part of the Slingshot service offering is their 24/7 contact center.
-These agents handle the hundreds of daily calls, texts and emails from customers and end users.
+A core part of the Slingshot service offering is its 24/7 contact center.
+These agents handle hundreds of daily calls, texts, and emails from customers and end-users.
 It’s a demanding environment in which to work, so in order to help improve their agents’ quality of life, Slingshot uniquely allows over 50% of their contact center agents to work remotely.

 Ben Roden is Chief Marketing Officer at Slingshot, and, amongst other things, responsible for internal communications within the company.
 That includes keeping every member of the contact center team informed of essential information relating to their job and engaged with initiatives being run across the company.

 The pressured contact center environment, the shift-based 24/7 operations and the dispersed nature of the team made effectively reaching staff even more challenging.

 As Slingshot has grown over recent years, the number of employees has also expanded, meaning that many of the embedded systems and processes were no longer suitable – including internal communication tools.

 “Communication generally has been a weak point for us,” admits Ben.
 “I think that's true of a lot of organizations.
 It's hard to keep people on the same page.
 And when we really decided to focus on the at-home model for the contact center, we realized that we really need to address this now before these problems get out of our control.”

 The nature of the remote working arrangement meant that Ben and his colleagues in the main office saw these contact center staff face-to-face infrequently.
 That put pressure on all communications to be read so that essential information wasn’t missed or staff became disengaged with the company, which could seriously impact on customer service.